Janeane Garofalo: Political and religious views

 In March 2003, she took part in the Code Pink anti-war march in Washington, D.C.
 That autumn, she served as emcee at several stops on the Tell Us the Truth tour, a political-themed concert series featuring Steve Earle, Billy Bragg, Tom Morello, and others.
 Throughout the year, Garofalo also actively campaigned for Howard Dean.
 While on Fox News' program The Pulse, O'Reilly asked Garofalo what she would do if her predictions that the Iraq war would be a disaster were to turn out wrong.
 Garofalo stated:

 Garofalo said she had misgivings in 2007 about the depiction of torture in the television series 24 but joined the cast because "being unemployed and being flattered that someone wanted to work with me outweighed my stance".

+In February 2009, Garofalo said on Countdown With Keith Olbermann on MSNBC that then-current Republican National Committee chairman Michael Steele suffered from Stockholm Syndrome and that "any female or person of color in the Republican party is struggling with Stockholm Syndrome".

 In April 2009, Garofalo drew criticism from The Washington Times when she denounced Tea Party protests, which she referred to as racist.
-She has continued to criticize Tea Party protesters.
+She continued to criticize Tea Party protesters.

+In 2009, conservative website and magazine Townhall reported that Garofalo once said "Our country is founded on a sham.
+Our forefathers were slave-owning rich white guys who wanted it their way.
+So when I see the American flag, I go, 'Oh, my god, you’re insulting me.'
+That you can have a gay pride parade on Christopher Street in New York, with naked men and women on a float, cheering, 'We’re here and we’re queer!' — that’s what makes my heart swell.
+Not the flag, but a gay naked man or woman burning the flag.
+I get choked up with pride."

+She received attention and right-wing criticism again in August 2011 after saying on Current TV's former program Countdown with Keith Olbermann that she speculated that 2012 presidential candidate Herman Cain was possibly being paid to run for president to deflect from racism in the Republican Party, conservative movement, and Tea Party.
+She was criticized by Cain, who denied her criticisms and called them "pathetic and hilarious".